rouseguy/MacHack/README.md

-# MacHack
+# Tips and Hacks on the Mac

-Tips and Tricks that I've learnt on Mac
+1. Block sites on Mac using Terminal [(link)](http://masonsklut.com/how-to-block-websites-on-your-mac-using-terminal/)